bartelsjoshuac/SAPG/AssuranceCases.md

 * Include a reflection on your teamwork for this assignment.
 What issues occurred?
 How did you resolve them?
 What did you plan to change moving forward?

 <!--- End - Expecations, this can be removed later --->

+It is critical to handle the BIND or authentication process properly as this identifies the end user and begins the authorization process (applie ACLs).
+Pass thru authentication is a loop hole that removes trust and the associated evidence from the use case and while it may establish identity, the method in which it was completed is indeterminate.
+In the case of a authentication failure, the user may step back to an anonympus BIND, and and authentication failure followed by a anonympus BIND from the same client must be treated as suspcious.
+This requires looping back in the use case which is not possible in LDAP, hence leaving it incomplete as this would normally be the responsibility of a SIEM solution.
+Although some LDAP varieties handle this, OpenLDAP does not.
+All other cases are handled and evidence is logged appropriately for audit purposes.